gearglow/ReptiliaWithATwist/The List.md

 ### Hex Games Stadium, Hogwarts Grounds, Scotland	1994/11/12, 10:30

 "Welcome, one and all, to the first event in the newly-christened Hex Games!"
 Ludo Bagman's voice rang out.
-"Our six competitors are the best and brightest from the top three schools of magic in Europe, and they're raring to go on this beautiful November morning here at our host school, Hogwarts!"
+"Our six competitors are the best and brightest from the top three schools of magic in Europe, and they're raring to go on this beautiful November morning here at our host school, Hogwarts School of Witchcraft and Wizardry!"

 The six champions were sequestered away in a tent just off the quidditch pitch, performing last-minute preparations under the watchful eye of Bartemius Crouch.